 Tafira Baja and Tafira Alta

-Tafira Baja, home to the island’s university and Botanical Garden, is a small, suburban area.
-It includes the largely modern El Fondillo village and the rather smart El Zurbarán housing estate right by the campus.
+Tafira Baja, home to the island’s university and Botanical Garden, is a small, suburban area that merges with the modern El Fondillo village and is close to the rather smart El Zurbarán housing estate right by the campus.
 Another area of Tafira Baja is Monteluz; a cluster of large villas set on a hillside overlooking the university.

 Outside the old core of Tafira Baja and El Fondillo, most property in Tafira Baja is detached or semi-detached villas with gardens.
 There are also some old farmhouses, townhouses, and a few apartment buildings.